-Singapore is ranked among countries with advanced technology both in the Southeast Asia region and globally.
+In this article, we’ll be looking at the social media landscape in Singapore in 2021.
+Singapore is ranked among countries with the most advanced technology both in the Southeast Asia region and globally.
 Indeed, Singaporeans spend most of their time on social media platforms, and the two have become great companions.

 The article will provide you with in-depth information on social media usage in Singapore and across the world.
 These numbers are useful when developing your social media marketing strategy.